 Gluten may trigger symptoms in some people with psoriatic arthritis.
 People with celiac disease may also have an increased risk of psoriatic arthritis.

-Psoriatic arthritis is a chronic autoimmune disease that causes joint pain and stiffness.
-It’s often related to psoriasis, a condition that causes red, raised, and scaly patches on your skin.
+Psoriatic arthritis is a chronic inflammatory autoimmune disease that causes joint pain and stiffness.
+It’s often related to psoriasis, which causes discolored, raised, and scaly patches on your skin.

-Psoriatic arthritis has no cure, but your doctor may prescribe medications to help treat your symptoms.
+Psoriatic arthritis has no cure, but a doctor may prescribe medications to help treat your symptoms.
 In some cases, they may also recommend lifestyle changes.
 For example, if they suspect that gluten triggers your symptoms, they may advise you to avoid it.

-Gluten is a form of protein found in:
+Gluten is a protein found in:

 - wheat, including ancient forms of wheat, such as spelt and Khorasan

-Oats are often contaminated with gluten because many oats are processed alongside wheat or other gluten-containing grains.
-Bread products, baked goods, and pastas are common sources of gluten.
+Oats often contain gluten because many oats are processed alongside wheat or other gluten-containing grains.
+Bread products, baked goods, and pasta are common sources of gluten.